redpinecube/toronto-apartments/README.md

 The repo is structured as follows:

--   `data`
-    - `analysis_data` contains clean data.
-    -  `raw_data` contains original data from Open Data Toronto.
+-   `data` contains original raw data from Open Data Toronto as well as clean data.
--   `paper` contains the files used to generate this paper, including the Quarto document, reference bibliography file, as well as the PDF of the paper.
+-   `paper` contains the files used to generate this paper and the paper itself.
--   `scripts` contains the R scripts used to simulate, download and clean data.
-It also contains a script to generate visualizations of the data.
+-   `scripts` contains the R scripts used to simulate, download, clean, and visualize data.
+-   `figures` contains the figures used in this paper.

 ## Statement on LLM usage